anarkila/DeveloperConsole/README.md

 * ``console.reset`` - Reset Developer Console window to default size and position.
 (Large GUI style only)
 * ``scene.loadbyindex (int)`` - Load new scene asynchronously by scene build index
 * ``scene.loadbyname (string)`` - Load new scene asynchronously by string

+Editor Only:
-* ``debug.print.renderinfo`` - Print important rendering information: highest draw and batches count, highest triangle/vertices count.
+* ``debug.renderinfo`` - Print important rendering information: highest draw and batches count, highest triangle/vertices count.
 This command only works in Editor.

 ## Logging
 ``Console.Log()`` or ``ConsoleAPI.Log()``to output directly into Developer Console window.